(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

-Ready to bite into one of these sweet, fudgy and decadent chocolate brownies?
-They taste similar to Ghirardelli brownies, but they’re vegan, gluten free, refined sugar free and sugar free friendly!
-If you love sweet, fudgy and chocolatey brownies, you’ll love these.
+Ready to bite into one of these rich and fudgy chocolate brownies?
+They taste similar to Ghirardelli double chocolate brownies, but they’re gluten free, dairy free, and refined sugar free.
+If you love sweet, fudgy, and rich chocolate double brownies, you’ll love these!

 How many servings does this recipe make?

 This recipe makes between 16 and 25 servings.
 If you want larger brownies, cut them into 16 squares.
-If you want smaller brownies (they’re rich!), cut them into 25 squares!
+If you want smaller brownies, cut them into 20-25 squares!

 What ingredients do I need to make these double chocolate brownies?